 La Coalición de Derechos Humanos is an organization in Tucson, Arizona that, for the last 10 years has been working on missing person’s cases.
 Loved ones, family members, members of groups crossing would often times call this organization trying to find out where people who have become lost in the desert or detained and are somewhere in detention or deported — this organization helps locate those missing persons.
 In 2015 we actually had a 24-hour hotline that some Oberlin students worked on.

-SS: I also work with No More Deaths.
-I’ve been working with No More Deaths since 2010.
-I’ve worked with the desert aid project, which is a disaster relief effort in the militarized zone of the southern Arizona backcountry.
+SS: I’ve worked with the desert aid project, which is a disaster relief effort in the militarized zone of the southern Arizona backcountry.
 We provide food, water and medical care to people in distress, who are attempting to cross into the U.S. without documentation through the desert landscape.
 We put water on known migration trails.
 We have a backcountry clinic to provide medical care to folks who have gotten injured or sick from trying to make the journey on foot.
-I’m also Search and Rescue Coordinator for No More Death’s Search and Rescue Team.
+I’m also Search and Rescue Team Leader for No More Death’s Search and Rescue Team.
 I joined the Abuse Documentation team [in 2015] to help write The Disappeared report.

 Your jobs don’t seem easy.
 Have you ever encountered any dangers with authorities or otherwise in doing the work you do?